 OCI’s Artist Grants program reiterates our mission to make Omaha a place where artists are able to live, work, and cultivate sustainable careers.
-Through awarding substantial funding to individual artists and public projects, grant money contributes to the dynamic growth of a community rich in disciplinary and cultural diversity.
+Awarded to individual artists and public projects, grant money contributes to the dynamic growth of a community rich in disciplinary and cultural diversity.
 Awards activate public spaces in meaningful ways and become catalysts for change in the careers of individual artists at various stages of professional development.

 What types of artist grants does oci offer?